Out of the Blue

 It was April 1983, and Hopper had come to the Media Center to screen his movie Out of the Blue (1980) and deliver a lecture.
 The film, a classic of nihilism, portrayed the ultimate dysfunctional family.
 The father, played by Hopper, is an ex-biker turned truck driver who crashes into a school bus, killing all the children aboard, and the mother is a junkie.
 And there is a subtext of incest.
 No wonder their daughter, a seminal punker in a huge leather jacket, finds it difficult to cope.
 The film’s culmination was death in an exploding school bus.
 It wasn’t a bad film, but it was grim.

-As it turned out, Houston fire marshals wouldn’t let him set off the explosion, so Hopper had to take us outside the city limits where he would be allowed to detonate in peace.
+As it turned out, Houston fire marshals wouldn’t let him set off the explosion in the city, so Hopper had to take us outside the city limits where he would be allowed to detonate in peace.

 That’s Dennis Hopper for you—always pushed to the limits.

-Someone rented enough school busses to haul the whole crowd and sent us off to the Big H, on Houston’s northside, to watch the explosion.
-The motif of explosions and school busses remained consistent enough that some of us may even have felt a touch of paranoia as we boarded.
+Someone rented enough school busses to haul the whole crowd and sent us off to the Big H, on Houston’s north side, to watch the explosion.
+The motif of explosions and school busses remained consistent enough between film and reality that some of us may even have felt a touch of paranoia as we boarded.

 He seems taller in real life.